raspberry-cpp-tutorials/simplest-unit-test-catch/README.md

 # Unit Testing is the new Hello World

 Suppose you want to implement some sort of function, class, algorithm, or test anything with a library.
 Or whatever.
 You can rush and create a ``void main()`` method into a ``main.c`` file, compile, and try it.
 Or, with very little additional ado, you can build up a unit test.

-Why would you build a unit test, when we all agree that this boring stuff invented by bored academicians only interest insipid backend developpers working in banking and accounting environments?
-Well, apart from being all that, they are also the single most effective way of developing at a fast pace while keeping a reasonable level of code and design quality.
+Why would you build a unit test?
+Unit testing has the reputation of being boring stuff invented by bored academicians, to entertain over-paid backend developpers working in banking and accounting environments.
+Well, may be it is true.
+On the other hand, banking and accounting firms have a clear idea of what is ROI.
+Unit testing is the single most effective way of developing at a fast pace while keeping a reasonable level of quality in code and design.

-I could not put it better than Tim King in his blog entry about [12 benefits of writing unit tests first](http://sd.jtimothyking.com/2006/07/11/twelve-benefits-of-writing-unit-tests-first/).
+I can not put it better than Tim King in his blog entry about [12 benefits of writing unit tests first](http://sd.jtimothyking.com/2006/07/11/twelve-benefits-of-writing-unit-tests-first/).

-From my own experience, I know that writing unit tests is difficult at the beginings.
-This tutorial project shows a non-trivial example of writing an orange ball detector using _OpenCV_:
+From my own experience, writing a satisfactory and meaningful unit test is hard when you're not used to it.
+This tutorial project shows a non-trivial example about an image processor that detects oranges (or orange balls, or anything orange and vaguely round) in the provided pictures:
-- You need to link to an external library.
+- The image processor uses an external library, _OpenCV_, to do the hard work.
-- You need external resources as images to run the tests against.
+- To test the image processor you need to access external resources, such as JPG pictures.
-- You probably want to see intermediary steps while debugging and tweaking the algorithm.
+- You probably want to be able to see intermediary steps while debugging and tweaking the algorithm.

-By the way, I stole the algorithm itself from this very good example of [ball tracking with opencv](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/)
+I stole the algorithm itself from this very good example of [ball tracking with opencv](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/).

 # Cross-platform development environment
 The project is configured via _cmake_ which makes it compatible with _XCode_, _Code::Build_, _gcc_ and other development tools, and this is what you need to do from either a _Mac OS X Terminal_, a _Linux Terminal_ or a _MinGW Terminal_: